 Upon registration of an offender, the TTPD forwards a notice, along with identifying information to campus officials.
-Additionally, the TTPD maintains links to local, county, state and federal agency websites that provide public access to sex offender data.
+Additionally, the TTPD maintains links to government websites that provide public access to sex offender data.
 Sex offender information should not be used to harass or commit any crime against a sex offender.
 Public safety is best served when registered sex offenders are not concealing their location to avoid harassment.
 Relevant websites where registered offender data may be found at the following links: